Wayne-Twinborn/Arkey/ArkeyV2/MakeMe/README.md

 # PCB
 - Order board (drop the GBR.zip file into the PCB manufacture of your choice.
 I use JLCPCB)
 - Solder sockets onto the back of the board
 - Solder pico to the front of the board
+**IMPORTANT NOTE** this is designed to be surface mounted to the board.
+Do not use a pico with headers!
 - Insert your keyswitches
 - Put on your key/button caps